emanuelenencioni/apriltag_ros/README.md

 For more information on AprilTag, the paper and the reference implementation: https://april.eecs.umich.edu/software/apriltag.html

 ## WARNING
-on Jetson orin, you have to build with additional flags:
+on Jetson Orin, you have to build with additional flags:
 ```bash
 colcon build --packages-select apriltag_ros --cmake-args "-DCMAKE_CXX_FLAGS='${CMAKE_CXX_FLAGS} -Wno-class-memaccess'"
 ```
-Otherwise `Eigen` can makes errors using `memcpy`
+Otherwise `Eigen` can makes errors using `memcpy`.

 ## Topics